Hilbert space valued Gabor frames in weighted amalgam spaces: Introduction

 This paper is organized as follows.
-In Section 2, we provide necessary notations and background.
-In section 3, we derive the Walnut's representation of $\BH$-valued Gabor frame operator and prove the convergence of Gabor frame expansions.
-In section 4, we prove the spectral invariance theorem for a subalgebra of weighted-shift operators in $B(L^p(\BR^d, \BH))$ and finally in section 5, we state and prove our main result.
+In Section 2, we provide basic background and define $\BH-$valued amalgam spaces.
+In Section 3, we derive Walnut's representation for the $\BH$-valued Gabor frame operator and discuss the convergence of $\BH$-valued Gabor expansions.
+In Section 4, we prove the spectral invariance theorem for a subalgebra of weighted-shift operators in $B(L^p(\BR^d, \BH)),$ and finally in section 5 we prove the invertibility of the frame operator $S_\g$ on $\LPN, 1 \leq p,q \leq \infty$.